-- Transfer onion, mushrooms as well as vegetable broth and soy sauce to a high speed blender and blend until completely smooth.
+- Transfer the onions and mushrooms to a high-powered blender.
+Add in the vegetable broth and soy sauce to a high speed blender and blend until completely smooth.
 Set aside.

 - Back in the same skillet, add half a cup of vegan butter.
 Once melted, add in gluten free flour and spices and whisk together with the butter until a paste forms.